 With the exception of the Full-Time course, most of our courses take place during the evening or on weekends, and are scheduled to complement existing work and study commitments.
 Please see individual courses for specific course dates and times.

-Our permanent studio is located in North Melbourne, whilst our annual Sydney Master Class takes place at a prominent theatrical venue in the city.
+Our permanent studio is located in Brunswick, whilst our annual Sydney Master Class takes place at a prominent theatrical venue in the city.